-Dala Development Programs was founded in February of 2008 for the purposes of working with community members in Konden'ge village (in Western Kenya, near Kisumu), to overcome the many challenges they faced.
-It was a Community Based Organization (CBO) originally intended to operate on a small scale in one small place.
-The CBO established multiple programs aimed at alleviating those challenges that kept the community from thriving.
-Like any organization tested by time, our focus changed and the work evolved.
+Dala Development Programs is a 501(c)3 nonprofit organization.
+Dala was founded in 2008 as a relief and development organization for the purposes of working with community members in Kisumu (Western Kenya) to overcome the many challenges they faced.
+Dala was started as a CBO and run multiple programs aimed at alleviating those challenges that kept the community from thriving.
+Overtime Dala's focus and scope has grown.
 Rather than focusing on many programs in one village, we are now focusing on two programs with the greatest leverage, spread throughout in multiple areas of Kenya: Health and Education.

 Ngwono School began in 2009 as a nursery school established by the community.
 They identified the need to have a school that offers consistency, reliability, and resources.
 The community wanted a place where children could be guided with focused attention and given a strong Christian foundation, and there were no viable alternatives for them.

-At present we have more than 100 students from preschool to 5th grade, and beginning in January of 2018 we will add 6th grade.
-The school is located at the Africa Inland Church in the village of Soi.
+At present we have more than 128 students from preschool to 7th grade, and beginning in The school is located at the Africa Inland Church in the village of Soi.

 Ngwono School brings pride to the local community and instills a solid education from proven community educators that are fully invested in our children.
 Our teachers are amazing; committed and hard working.
 They see their job as a calling and an opportunity to mold young minds and hearts in the example of Jesus.